Verse 1 Now faith is the substance of things hoped for, the evidence of things not seen.

 The story of Noah can be found in Genesis chapters five through nine.
 Noah and all the people living on the Earth had never seen rain.
 The Earth was watered by a system of evaporation and condensation as there was a canopy of water covering the Earth and so it was like an enclosed greenhouse or a terrarium.
 This canopy was opened and all the water stored in the Heavens was released in the form of rain and flooded the Earth.
 But Noah was told by God that there would be a flood and he was given instructions to build an ark and prepare for this unseen event, a task that took him approximately 120 years to complete.
 He worked every day by faith in a coming event that he could not understand and had never seen.
 Why?
 Because he believed God.
 Because of his faith and the resultant obedience to the commandments of the LORD, he and his family and all the critters were saved from drowning.
 He inherited the promise of salvation from the coming flood, and the promise of eternal life in Heaven because he obeyed God and was righteous and in right standing with God.
 In contrast, the world and everyone in it was condemned and perished both physically and spiritually.

 Application: Noah, because of his faith and his obedience to the LORD regardless of whether what God told him to do made sense to him, survived the world wide flood and saved his entire family.
 His faith condemned the entire world.
 Other people could have gone into the ark with him if they had only believed what he told them about the building of the ark and the coming flood.
 But they had no faith.
 They could not believe in that which they could not see or which they had never experienced.
 So the world was condemned and destroyed because of Noah’s righteousness and faith.
 Christian believers, because of their faith in a God that is not seen, also condemn those who do not believe and who have no faith.
-That is the reason that Christian believers are often not liked, accepted, or included in the activities of the unsaved.
+That is the reason why Christian believers are often not liked, accepted, or included in the activities of the unsaved.
 Jesus Christ was rejected by the majority of people He interacted with during His earthly ministry and so Christians who are being like Christ should not be surprised if they are rejected by the unsaved.
 When a Christian walks into a room of unsaved people with the presence of the Holy Ghost/Spirit, the unsaved are being condemned for their unrighteousness and their faithless lives.

 Verse 8 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.

 The story of the patriarch, Abraham, is found in the book of Genesis.
 He was a Syrian by birth and was told to leave his family and the only home he had known to travel through a land that was foreign to him.
 He had no idea where he was going.
 God basically told him that he and his descendants would inherit the geographical land upon which he trod, but he did not know the destination and simply headed out to be obedient to the LORD.
 He acquired wealth along the way and became a very large farmer/rancher and had servants to help with the day to day work.
-Everything he did was through faith in the word of God.
+Everything he did was through faith in the Word of God.

 Application: Christian believers are spiritually much like Abraham as they are called out from the world and by faith they travel through this life waiting to get to a place of inheritance that they have neither seen nor experienced.
 Heaven is promised but it is through faith that it will be realized.